PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof` tests.
 The
 phase-result store remains exactly 128 IDs and 128 owners, while the characterized unconsumed lowerer-result inventory decreases from 52 to 51.

+The next characterization selects the adjacent late reshape/shuffle/attention/window composite, indexed final shape/activation convergence, and final boundary Slice/Concat composite.
+It fixes their exact order, the shared ModelIR/LayoutState identity, the callback-bearing terminal recovery context, every raw nested schema, the eleven-key convergence mapping, and the optional layout guards on both sides.
+Production remains unchanged pending a dedicated convergence pass owner and one straight-line three-stage composite owner.
+The existing convergence contract continues to require one differentially updated `ModelIRGraphIndex` across all internal cleanup stages.
+Focused and complete affected sequential characterization report `1 passed, 1 xfailed` and `402 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.